Published in News

 Nothing like asking an expert

-that an Independent Parliamentary Inquiry into Online Child Protection might have had a few difficulties finding experts when it came to the thorny issue of internet censorship.
+It appears that an Independent Parliamentary Inquiry into Online Child Protection might have had a few difficulties finding experts when it came to the thorny issue of internet censorship.

 The committee, which recommends that ISPs should censor internet content, to save children from trolls, er terrorists, sorry paedophiles, got its answers by asking Sun agony aunt Dear Deidre.
 “Dear Deidre” Sanders was the Inquiry’s first expert witness.
 She told the committee that kids should be protected from online pornography, but it was OK with children looking at Page 3 girls because “the Editor of The Sun thinks it’s okay” and because 9 million people read it.